MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 Click this button, and you will be taken to a page where you can "open a pull request".
 Here you'll be asked to add a title and description for your pull request.
 You will also be given the opportunity to "Request a review".
 You should do this whenever you are making contributions to a project that somebody else is working on, by requesting a review from that person, they will be given an opportunity to review the changes and contributions that you have made before merging them into the main branch.

+If you have requested a review from someone, please make sure that you inform them that you have done so.

 <p align="center">
 <img width="813" alt="Picture 1" src="https://github.com/kmtang/MIMI/assets/90572354/3cffa146-75b2-4175-98e2-ad324cdbb9ac">
 </p>